 After reading through that section, I was wondering if I could get a “Casting Lots” kit from an online Christian bookstore.
 I did not even know what it was, but it sounded so much easier than wondering if I made the right decision.

-I did what most of you would do.
-I searched “casting lots” in my favorite online resources and found out that the practice of “casting lots” was common in the Old Testament.
-And, God even used it to give direction to His people.
-This section of Acts is the only recorded time it is used in the New Testament.
+So, I did what most of you would do.
+I searched “casting lots” in my favorite online resources.
+I found out that the practice of “casting lots” was common in the Old Testament.
+And God even used it to give direction to His people.
+This section of Acts is the only recorded time casting lots is used in the New Testament.

 We also know that the Holy Spirit now lives inside every believer and can give us direction from the inside of our own hearts and minds for making decisions.
 Peter and the rest spent years after receiving the Spirit at Pentecost figuring out how to live dependently on Him daily.

 From our study of Acts 1, we cannot get a formula for making decisions.
 But we can look at the process the apostolic leaders used and see that the same process applies to us.

 Here’s the process I see in Acts 1:21-26.